WassimMaj/team_MiaouMiaou/index.md

 {: .text-justify}

 This strongly suggests that the choice of Adolf Hitler as a starting or ending point in the game is not merely a coincidence or a random occurrence.
 It looks like there is a specific interest or focus on this particular historical figure within the Wikispeedia gaming community.
 But why Adolf Hitler and not Napoleon or Jules Cesar ?
-With our team we thought that it can be due to **media and the Pop Culture.
-Hitler and the Nazi regime have been extensively depicted in movies, documentaries, books, and on internet, keeping his memory alive in the public consciousness.** Also Hitler is synonymous with extreme ideologies, genocide, and war.
+Well we cannot answer that for sure, but Hitler and the Nazi regime have been extensively depicted in movies, documentaries, books, and on internet, since a long time, keeping his memory alive in the public consciousness.
+Also Hitler is synonymous with extreme ideologies, genocide, and war.
 Controversial figures often attract more attention, as people seek to understand the motivations and circumstances behind their actions.
 {: .text-justify}

 For a Wikispeedia player, it can be fun to make the link between a random topic and Adolf Hitler, which represents a challenge in connecting seemingly unrelated extreme subjects.